 - The opportunity to participate in many extra-curricular activities on campus with permission from the Coordinator of College Credit Plus.
 Honors Academy students may not participate in athletics, speech and debate, or in social fraternities or sororities.

-Another benefit of the Honors Academy is that HAPS members are given 24 hour access to the academic wing of the Honors Complex at The University of Akron.
-The academic wing includes the 24-hour Honors Computer Lab, the large two-story Honors Common Room, three seminar classrooms, and one large classroom.
+- 24 hour access to the academic wing of the Honors Complex, which includes the 24-hour Honors Computer Lab, the large two-story Jacobsonn Common Room, two seminar classrooms, and one large classroom.